Blog

 Ask about the shopping experience

-Using the following ready-made Zaps, you could send a feedback email 7 days after a new order is placed in Shopify or WooCommerce, for example.
-The goods should be delivered during this time, allowing the recipient to rate the customer experience.
+Use the following ready-made Zaps to send a feedback email 7 days after a new order is placed in Shopify or WooCommerce, for example.

 Ask about reasons for a plan change